vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/gss_corrected.md

 If it is asked here how it can be stated that the service of _Bhagavān_ extends up to the service of His devotees (the Bhāgavatas), the answer is as follows:- It has been said in the Vedartha Sangraha: "He is the _śeṣa_ whose _svarūpa_ or essential nature is such as is chosen on account of the desire to promote the glory of another and that another is the _śeṣī_."
 So in regard to the Supreme Ruler of all, the _Jīva_   who is the _śeṣa_ is bound to promote His glory.
 That glory will depend on the nature of the _śeṣa_, whether it be sentient or non-sentient.
 It may be asked, "What is the glory that the _jīva_ is capable of conferring on the Supreme Being?
 With his body and the like, he can confer only such glory as non-sentient things do.
 So this service is common to him and _acit_.
 The special glory that he can be the cause of promoting must be by means of his intelligence or chaitanya.[^55] When the _jīva_ acts against the spirit of the _śāstra_s, _Iśvara_, who is the Ruler and the Dispenser of punishment, enjoys only the delight or delectation of _līlā_ and thus attains atisaya glory.
 It has been said: " _Bhagavān_, 'who has all beings as His body, rejoices when a _jīva_ does what is good and does not rejoice when the action is evil."
 When a man acts in accordance with the stāstras, he gives thereby delight to the Lord and thus does not let his generosity and other qualities run to waste, but promotes the glory of the Lord so that He extols him as in the words :-"All these are, indeed, generous".
 In the same way as the muktas (released souls) and the _nitya_s (the sūris ) promote the glory of the Lord by direct perception of the Lord's will and by acting in such a way as to give Him bhoga or enjoyment, the prapannas, too, can give rise to a special kind of bhoga or enjoyment to the Lord and thus promote His glory as stated in the following _śloka_ :-"When shall I*always be Thy servant, look upon Thee as my Master and in this way give Thee delight?".
 The _prapanna_ learns the Lord's will from the _śāstra_s (though not directly ) and renders service to the Lord.

+[^55]:
+In the sentences that follow, the author points out the different ways in which different kinds of people (including those who violate his commands ) promote His glory as His _śeṣa_s.